The Best Florida Auto Insurance Companies

 But let’s say you weren’t the one at fault — there are still risks to carrying only Florida’s minimums.
 If your damages are more than your $10,000 PIP covers, there’s no guarantee the other driver will have liability insurance to make up the rest — or any auto insurance at all.
 In a situation like that, having uninsured motorist (UM) coverage on your policy would take the place of the other driver’s missing coverage, paying for your additional medical costs and the damage to your vehicle.
 It could be the only thing standing between you and a huge bill you don’t deserve.
 That’s why it’s a good idea to buy as much insurance as you can afford.
 (For more information on the various types of coverages, check out the Florida Department of Financial Services’ Automobile Insurance Toolkit.)

 Your premium cost depends largely on personal factors: your age, credit score, how much you drive, and the type of vehicle you’re insuring, among other things.
 But because different providers will charge the same person more or less for the same coverage, the only way to find your cheapest rate is to compare personalized quotes.
-Still, there are many other important factors besides price, making our reviews of Florida’s top five auto insurers a good place to begin your search.
+Still, there are many other important factors besides price, making our reviews of Florida’s top auto insurers a good place to begin your search.

 How We Found the Best Auto Insurance in Florida

-We started by identifying Florida’s five biggest auto insurers by market share (excluding USAA, which, while fifth in market share, is only available to current and former military members and their families).
+We started by identifying Florida’s biggest auto insurers by market share (excluding USAA, which, while fifth in market share, is only available to current and former military members and their families).
 We compared their financial strength, coverage options, discounts, and customer service using methodology similar to our review on nationwide providers.
 Then we looked at how each company’s customers reported their claims experiences to J.D.
 Power and Consumer Reports, and checked the Florida Department of Financial Services’ Company Complaint Comparison to see how many complaints were filed against each provider in 2017 (the most recent year with data available).
 Finally, we looked at premium quotes from each company, using the Florida Office of Insurance Regulation’s Auto Rate Comparison Tool.

 Florida Auto Insurance Reviews

-Even though State Farm offered us some of the most expensive quotes of any insurer, it outperformed every company except GEICO in both complaint comparison and customer service scoring by J.D.
+Even though State Farm offered us some of the most expensive quotes of any insurer, it outperformed most others in both complaint comparison and customer service scoring by J.D.
 Power and Consumer Reports.
 That record, along with its top-tier financial strength, was enough for us to justify ranking it second.
-Still, the State Farm quotes we received were quite a bit higher than GEICO’s and Allstate’s — typically by 2–3 times.
+Still, the State Farm quotes we received were quite a bit higher than and Allstate’s — typically by 2–3 times.
 That’s likely a dealbreaker for many, but it’s still worth checking State Farm’s personalized quotes yourself, especially if you’re a teen driver (for which they seem to offer more discounts than the others).
 Another point in State Farm’s favor is its website, which is good at helping you understand which coverages best fit your specific needs.

-Liberty Mutual has the smallest market share out of our top five, with just over 3 percent of Florida drivers.
+Liberty Mutual has the smallest market share out of our top four, with just over 3 percent of Florida drivers.
 While it was fairly close in customer satisfaction, J.D.
 Power gave Liberty Mutual the lowest “overall” score among our top picks, and Consumer Reports readers were less impressed by its “Timely Payment” (or lack thereof) than they were by the competition’s.
-The company’s financial strength, while high enough to be trusted, was also fifth out of five companies we reviewed.
+The company’s financial strength, while high enough to be trusted, was also fifth out of four companies we reviewed.
 More damaging was its 2017 complaint ratio, which was more than 4 times higher (worse) than the fourth-place Allstate’s.

 Our quote comparison also showed Liberty Mutual to be the most expensive option for all three driver profiles.
 This basically cemented its place at the bottom of our pack, but it’s always worth getting a quote in case you fit a specific insurer’s “sweet spot” — the driver profile for whom they offer the cheapest rates around.